-Figure 1.
-SPNRD IMP area, illustrating the fully appropriated and hydrologically connected overappropriated area boundaries within the District.
+Figure 3.
+The overappropriated surface water area and the hydrologically connected surface water and groundwater area within the District.

 5.0 VISION

 The overarching vision of this IMP, is to work together for the greater good of all citizens of the SPNRD to cooperatively develop and implement a local Integrated Surface Water/Groundwater Plan that has an acceptable degree of certainty of 1) maintaining a sufficient water supply for use by present and future generations; 2) maintaining, enhancing and protecting the region's agricultural economy and the viability of its cities and villages; and 3) promoting the growth of economic activities while seeking to avoid adverse impacts on the environment.